Select Page

 CRICOS: 00120C

 ANU is one of the world’s most highly-respected universities.
-It was ranked number one in Australia and 27 in the world by the QS World University Rankings 2022.
+It was ranked number four in Australia and 34 in the world by the QS World University Rankings 2024.

 Established in 1946 by the Australian Government, ANU leads Australia’s intellectual development through its powerhouse research.
 Today, ANU graduates are playing vital roles in society as politicians, business leaders, artists, scientists and policy advisors.